05 Nov 2018 Josphat Kariuki

-According to IOTA’s statement, the Ledger hardware will allow the cryptocurrency’s community to isolate their coins –MIOTA – from their smartphone and computers.
+According to IOTA’s statement, the Ledger hardware will allow the cryptocurrency community to isolate their coins –MIOTA – from their smartphone and computers.
 It integrates the IOTA Romeo and Trinity wallets to isolate the user’s private keys, providing an extra layer of security against hacking.
-Currently, MIOTA is among the top 20 crypto coins according to market cap.
+Currently, MIOTA is among the top 20 crypto coins according to the market cap.

-IOTA is a non-profit making foundation registered in Germany with a mission to support the standardization of DLT (distributed ledger technologies).
+IOTA is a non-profit making Foundation registered in Germany with a mission to support the standardization of DLT (distributed ledger technologies).
 The company is powered by Tangle, a unique and innovative type of DLT – different from the blockchain – designed for the IoT environment.

 The IOTA Tangle is an open-source protocol that facilitates M2M (machine-to-machine) interactions.
-That includes free real-time micropayments and secure data transfer, as well as collection and dissemination of data.
+That includes free real-time micropayments and secure data transfer, as well as the collection and dissemination of data.

 In the past month, many have been criticizing IOTA because of downtimes in its network last November.
 As explained by an MIT Media lab post, this shows the extent to which the IOTA network relies on its coordinator.
 That single point of failure suggests that the network is not truly decentralized.
 The IOTA network also suffered a bug in July this year, adding to reports of network difficulties.

-With regards to Ledger’s history, headquartered in San Francisco and Paris, Ledger aims to secure crypto assets with their line of hardware wallets available in 165 countries.
+With regards to Ledger’s history, headquartered in San Francisco and Paris, Ledger aims to secure crypto assets with its line of hardware wallets available in 165 countries.
 The wallets use a proprietary OS (Operating System) known as BOLOS, integrated into an EAL5+ certified secure chip.